tisannai/plinth/README.md

 lifetime might vary.

 Strings, and other array types, needs to be allocated to a continuous chunk of memory.
-This is possible to `plam` when we know the size in advance.
+This is possible with `plam`, when we know the size in advance.
 For unknown sizes, we should use the `plcm`.

-Independent objects can be allocated from `plbm`. `plbm` also allows efficient and convenient allocation/deallocation sequences, since all allocations can be deallocated in any order.
+Independent objects can be allocated from `plbm`. `plbm` allows also efficient and convenient allocation/deallocation sequences, since all allocations can be deallocated in any order.